rsalmond/resume/README.md

 Integrated new systems with Smarteam group management software backed by a new data vault.

-Built and maintained a multi-layered email filtering system resulting in an over 90% reduction in unsolicited commercial email, and a similar reduction in inbound email borne viruses.
+Built and maintained a multi-layered email filtering system resulting in an over ninety percent reduction in unsolicited commercial email, and a similar reduction in inbound email borne viruses.

 Involved in support for remote facilities, including remote administration, travel for on-site upgrades, data backups and recoveries for offices in the US and support for all local staff.